Intro

 Interestingly, this is a faction with no Active Abilities, only Passive bonuses.
 The first of which is Blooming Plague, which simply tells you that for certain Characteristics on a Fighter Card, you use the value of the space your tracker is on.
 What tracker?
 Well, let’s get to that in a second and then look holistically.

 Imperturbable is another passive, this one making it so no more than 2 damage can be dealt to any Uninspired Fighter at any given time.
 While this does only affect Damage 3 attacks, it does mean that only 1 of your 5 fighters can be one shot while Uninspired, which is a massive bonus.
 If your opponent hits a 3 Health fighter with anything but a 1 Damage attack, they Inspire.
 This forces your opponent to rethink their attack and Ploy strategy to try and chip you down before finishing, which also gives you time to counteract and respond.
 Slowing down a Strike opponent in any way is good overall, so this is a great Ability.
+Might need an FAQ as to whether this applies to each friendly uninspired fighter or all of them together.

 We’ll look at Reap A Harvest and your Tracker at the same time.
 Basically the way it works is that your have a wheel (very thematic for Nurgle) that goes around as your fighters get hurt, you take turns, and you control the most Treasure.
-The numbers on the Wheel affect your Blooming Plague values (spoiler: this only affects Damage Characteristics) and once per go-around trigger Reap A Harvest, which Heals a fighter.
+The numbers on the Wheel affect your Blooming Plague values (spoiler: this only affects Damage Characteristics) and once per go-around trigger Reap A Harvest, which heals a fighter.
 Between Imperturbable, Reap A Harvest, and their generally decent stats for a 5 fighter Warband, this gives the Gardeners a really solid defensive set that just happens passively!

 The damage values of the Tracker is very interesting to me.
 The relative strength of your fighters ebb and flow over the course of the game, starting fairly weak in your first couple Turns before getting quite strong as time goes on.
 The “Round Number” space in particular means the team ramps up quite well over time, if you have solid fighters left in Round 3.
 The majority of the Tracker is 2 or higher, including the Round Number which will be 2 or 3 most of the game, so the damage values of the team is generally pretty good.
 Your opponent can influence the Tracker by changing who controls Treasure or by dealing damage, so it’s something you really have to react to and have a couple plans depending on where the token may or may not be in your next turn.
 I find it very fascinating, as I enjoy playing Reactive games.
 It’s not reliable, but it’s something you will play around and deal with every turn of every game, which is exciting!